 The Diamond Approach is the core teaching of the Ridhwan School, a spiritual path that approaches our ordinary experiences, emotions, and sensations in a friendly way of understanding.
 This radical acceptance of our situation allows something to come through that puts us in touch with our spirituality.

 In the Diamond Approach, everything we experience is utilized as a doorway to our spiritual nature.
 Rather than negating or seeking to transcend parts of our humanness that are considered barriers to realization, we learn to approach each aspect of our physical, emotional, and mental experience with acceptance and open curiosity to discover its truth.
-We do meditation and other exercises, but the main method is inquiry: non-judgment of what we’re experiencing, which brings crisp clarity into one’s own truth.
+We do meditation and other exercises, but the main method is Diamond Inquiry™: non-judgment of what we’re experiencing, which brings crisp clarity into one’s own truth.

 When you register for the series, you’ll receive admission to all six live online workshops where you’ll hear talks from Hameed, Karen, Zarina, and Christof, participate in guided meditations and experiential exercises with the course community, and learn from other participants in the Q&A portions.